-At Farndon Primary School we value the potential of home-school links and make every effort to involve parents in the learning and development of their child.
-We engage with parents through the class pages, newsletters, blogs, website and regular information evenings.
+At Farndon Primary School we value the potential of homeschool links and make every effort to involve parents in the learning and development of their child.
+We engage with parents through the class pages, newsflashes, blogs, website and regular information evenings.